marianoir/vatValidator/README.md

 ## Features

-- Validate italian vats when uploading a csv with data (read the exampleVat.csv to see the structure)
+- Validate italian vats when uploading a csv with data (read the exampleVat.csv to see the structure), the screen shows the first table with valid and corrected vats and a second table below with invalid vats.
+- First row is ignored.
 - Validate single italian vat using a online form (http://localhost/validateOne.php)
 - Corrects italian vat that doesnt have the "IT" as prefix.
 - Throws error in case the VAT is invalid or incomplete.